Linux Foundation backs new ‘ACRN’ hypervisor for embedded and IoT

 Intel tosses in code because data centre hypervisors are too bloated for embedded use

-The Linux Foundation has announced a new hypervizor for use in embedded and internet of things scenarios.
+The Linux Foundation has announced a new hypervisor for use in embedded and internet of things scenarios.

-Project ACRN (pronounced “acorn”) will offer a “hypervizor, and its device model complete with rich I/O mediators.”
+Project ACRN (pronounced “acorn”) will offer a “hypervisor, and its device model complete with rich I/O mediators.”

 There’ll also be “a Linux-based Service OS” and the ability to “run guest operating systems (another Linux instance, an RTOS, Android, or other operating systems) simultaneously”.